sulis-hpc/sulis-hpc.github.io/appnotes/lammps.markdown

 1. TOC
 {:toc}

-LAMMPS contains a number of packages for tuning the performance and allowing for a different functionality.
-We have compiled the LAMMPS with the most important ones and performed some tests, which showed that `foss-2021b` toolchain gives the best performance in many cases, especially when running a CUDA-augmented build on a single GPU.
+LAMMPS contains a number of packages for tuning performance and for enabling additional functionality.
+We have compiled LAMMPS with the most commonly used packages and performed some basic tests for which the `foss-2021b` toolchain gave the best performance in many cases.
+This is especially true when running a CUDA-augmented build on a single GPU.
+The centrally provided LAMMPS module on Sulis uses this toolchain.

+If additional packages are required then users are welcome to compile LAMMPS within their home directory following the [example below](http://localhost:4000/appnotes/lammps.html#building-lammps)

 Therefore, this one was used to build the LAMMPS on Sulis.
 Whether additional packages required, users are welcome to compile LAMMPS at the home directory using an example below.

 ## Accessing LAMMPS